 The rise of eSports has not been without pushback.
 In August 2015, Jimmy Kimmel posted a YouTube video mocking the launch of YouTube Gaming, the site’s new streaming platform for gamers.
 In what is now widely received to be a massive misreading of the legitimacy of the industry, the video quickly became the show’s most disliked video.

 A common rebuttal to the Kimmel video has been that his analogy of “watching other people play video games is like going to a restaurant and having someone eat your food for you” is misguided and old-fashioned.
 As is frequently pointed out, his own analogy could apply just as easily to professional sports or even his own show.

 Kimmel’s video represented a point of view that still has a great deal of subscribers: that eSports are not sports.
 In a similar vein to the loot box controversy, there seem to be significant camps on either side of the issue.In the last 20 years, eSports has grown from a niche to a multi-million mainstream empire.
-Find… Click To Tweet
+Find out how with this primer on eSports and its history.
+Click To Tweet

 On the one hand, there are parallels between conventional sports and eSports.
 In eSports tournaments, teams train hard to win.
 There are scoring systems, an element of precision and game rules, including certain equipment regulations.
 Teams are headed up by managers and coaches who formulate strategies, and referees make judgements on the side-lines, and there are even reserve players and starter players.
 Teams are also incentivised by financial rewards, and top players can become famous.

 On the other hand, the overwhelming majority of conventional sports involve physical exertion and challenge the body more than the mind.
 It could be reasonable for society to group phenomena based on shared characteristics, and there is clearly a visceral connection to physicality that makes many people reluctant to group something like League of Legends with something like baseball.